duckduckboom/cinema-tickets/README.md

 My version of the cinema-tickets assignment!
 Quack!

-This project simulates cinema ticket booking via a CLI, applying the business rules (given later in this README) and constraints.
-It was built with TDD, and designed to have a clear, straightforward architecture.
+This project simulates cinema ticket booking via a Command-line interface (CLI), applying the business rules (given later in this README) and constraints.
+It was built with test-driven development (TDD), and designed to have a clear, straightforward architecture.

 ![DuckFlix CLI in action](/DuckFlix-Demo.png)